Finiteness of solutions to linear Diophantine equations on Piatetski-Shapiro sequences: Construction of Coverings

-The equation \eqref{Equation-newone} has $n$ variables, and all of its coefficients are positive.
-If (ii) is true, then similarly we obtain an equation with $n$ variables and positive coefficients.
-Therefore, there exists a finite set $V\subseteq \mathbb{R}^{n-1}$ such that
+The number of the variables $x_k$ is $n-1$ in the equation \eqref{Equation-newone}, and all of its coefficients are positive.
+If \eqref{itemii} is true, then we also obtain a linear Diophantine equation with $n-1$ variables $x_k$ and positive coefficients.